verdigris/splat/doc/audio_formats.rst

 ``saf``
-  The Splat Audio Fragment file format is primarily made to export and import Fragment objects without loosing any of the original samples precision.
+  The Splat Audio Fragment file format is primarily made to export and import fragment objects without losing any of the original precision.
 By default, they contain floating point samples with the native sample width.
-  It's also possible to explicitely specify the sample width which may result in a conversion between 32-bit and 64-bit types with potential loss of precision.
-The ``saf`` format is useful when building complex splats to avoid having to regenerate everything from scratch each time the code is run, or to share some data across other splats.
-There is currently no known programme to play these files directly, although it's quite easy to import one into a Fragment and export it again as WAV.
+It's also possible to explicitely specify the sample width which may result in a conversion between 32-bit and 64-bit types with a potential loss of information.
+The ``saf`` format is useful when building complex splats to avoid having to regenerate everything from scratch each time the code is run, or to share some data between different splats.
+There is currently no known program to play these files directly, although it's quite easy to import one into a fragment and directly export it again as WAV.

+  When using fragments allocated with mmap and backed by persistent files, a variant of the ``saf`` format is used.
+It will contain the meta-data including the names of separate mmap files for each channel of the fragment.
+  This is entirely transparent from a user point of view, only that the individual mmap files must not be renamed and need to be kept in the same directory as the meta-data ``saf`` file.
+The meta-data and mmap files can be moved together.

 ``wav``
   This is for standard WAV audio files.
 It uses the standard ``wave`` Python